ns96/BTuino/README.md

 Than reflash flashinfo.ino sketch and check that size greater than zero.

 Also in library folder placed modified library.
 Just install it.
+*Please clarify this, and provide instructions on how to install it?*

 pins: